kishannareshpal/Exames/README.md

 THE FOLLOWING SETS FORTH ATTRIBUTIONS NOTICES FOR THIRD PARTY SOFTWARE THAT MAY BE CONTAINED IN PORTIONS OF THE EXAMES-APP PRODUCT.

 ---
-The following software may be included in this product: android-about-page by El Mehdi Sakout.
+The following software may be included in this product: **android-about-page by El Mehdi Sakout**.
 This software contains the following license and notice bellow:

 > The MIT License (MIT)